How to connect an Epson TM Series Printer with a Wireless Adapter

 A similar test can them be done on

-the UB-RO2 adapter by inserting a paperclip through the small hole in the
+the UB-RO2, UB-R03, UB-R04 or UB-R05 adapter by inserting a paperclip through the small hole in the

 adapter for 3 seconds.